-- 8.17 Trees and other vegetation are important elements of Green Infrastructure.
+- 8.22 Trees and other vegetation are important elements of Green Infrastructure.
 They make a valuable contribution towards the environment, benefiting amenity, health, wellbeing, wildlife and climate, in addition to improving resilience to adverse weather conditions and regulating micro-climates.
 The Town and Country Planning Act 1990 places a duty on planning authorities to ensure that adequate provision is made for the preservation or planting of trees in response to development proposals.
-The Act further allows authorities to make Tree Preservation Orders (TPOs) to protect trees 'in the interests of amenity' and provides separate protection powers for trees in Conservation Areas. - 8.18 The NPPF recognises the importance of trees, seeks net environmental gain from development and prevents the loss of any ancient woodland and ancient or veteran trees except in wholly exceptional circumstances.(66) The Council will seek to ensure that new development doesn't result in the net loss of any trees and will seek to maximise appropriate tree cover in new development.
-The Council will also protect trees in accordance with its statutory powers, through the use of TPOs, planning conditions and the management of Conservation Areas. - 8.19 All trees are considered to provide benefits.
+The act further allows authorities to make Tree Preservation Orders (TPOs) to protect trees 'in the interests of amenity' and provides separate protection powers for trees in Conservation Areas. - 8.23 The NPPF recognises the importance of trees, seeks net environmental gain from development and prevents the loss of any ancient woodland and ancient or veteran trees except in wholly exceptional circumstances66.
+The Council will seek to ensure that, wherever possible, new development does not result in the loss of any trees which are valuable to people and the environment and will seek to maximise appropriate tree cover in new development.
+This includes protecting trees and other vegetation from damage during construction through the use of conditions.
+The Council will also protect trees in accordance with its statutory powers, through the use of TPOs and planning conditions.
+Any vegetation which is already protected, including trees within Conservation Areas, trees with Tree Preservation Orders (TPOs), protected habitats and important hedgerows, will be preserved in accordance with the relevant national legislation, policy and guidance.
+Where the loss of a protected tree is granted permission, replacement compensatory planting will be sought. - 8.24 All trees are considered to provide benefits.
 Therefore, wherever possible trees should be retained as part of development, or where this is not possible, replacement planting should be provided.
 Large and mature trees are considered to deliver increased benefits and particular care is needed in terms providing adequate space to secure their future survival and maintenance.
-Where there are trees on or adjacent a development site, tree surveys should be undertaken, and advice from arboriculturalists sought, and practice guidance considered.(67)
+Where there are trees on or adjacent a development site, tree surveys should be undertaken, and advice from arboriculturalists sought, and practice guidance considered67.